AndrewCopeland/my-zettelkasten/kasten/1598542084-conjur-prometheus-config.md

 So as of now, it looks like conjur does not support the ability to retrieve metrics with Prometheus.
 This ruby library implements this specific `exposition format`: https://github.com/prometheus/client_ruby

-It would probably be easuer to implement the prometheus client library mentioned above however Prometheus also has the ability to use exporters.
+It would probably be easier to implement the prometheus client library mentioned above however Prometheus also has the ability to use exporters.

-Exporters are used when using a thrid party application that does not expose a `/metrics` endpoint that dollows the `exportation format` mentioned above.
+Exporters are used when using a third party application that does not expose a `/metrics` endpoint that follows the `exportation format` mentioned above.

 Their are exporters for the services that make up the conjur instance:
 - [postgres](https://github.com/wrouesnel/postgres_exporter)